josephmjoy/robotics/java_robotutils/impnotes.md

    a single UDP packet - as much as can fit.
 Given the overhead of sending and receiving a UDP packet, we should pack as much in there as we can.

-# Feb 4, 2018 Design Note - revision of StructuredLogger.CreateFileLogger methods
+# Feb 4, 2018 Design Note - revision of StructuredLogger.CreateFileRawLogger methods
     It used to be that we support an 'append' flag.
 That has gone.
 The behavior is now that if a specific file is specified and it exists, new logs are APPENDED to this.
 Also, this path MUST contain the string "log" somewhere (a case-insensitive comparison is made).
 If a session-specific file is automatically generated, then it is expected that this file does not exist.
 If it DOES exist, it is treated as an error condition,